wetox-team/flipperzero-goodies/intercom-keys/README.md

 )
 </pre>

-p.s. if you have universal intercom keys, but you can't scan it, then get into contact with me: sunny.capt@tuta.io | https://t.me/lambda_function or just open a pull request
+p.s. if you have universal intercom keys, but you can't scan it, then get into contact with me: sunny.capt@tuta.io | https://t.me/lambda_function or just create a pull request

 p.p.s. **keys for one city may work in another city/country**